shakeel-faiz/FF/07Jul-10/05-pds.md

 - **Wait for the Conversion:** The conversion time will depend on the size and complexity of your project.
 PowerDirector will provide a progress indicator, and once the conversion is complete, it will notify you.
 - **Locate the MP4 File:** Once the conversion is finished, navigate to the output folder you specified earlier.
 You should find the converted MP4 file there, ready for use.

+### How to Convert PDS to AVI?

+To convert a CyberLink PowerDirector video project file (PDS) to the AVI format, you will need to follow these steps:

+- **Open PowerDirector:** Launch the PowerDirector software on your computer.
+- **Open the PDS Project:** Go to the File menu and select "Open Project."
+Browse your files and locate the PDS project file you want to convert.
+Click on it and then click "Open" to load the project into PowerDirector.
+- **Export the Project:** Once the project is loaded, go to the File menu and select "Produce" or "Export."
+This will open the Export window where you can configure the export settings.
+- **Choose Output Format:** In the Export window, you'll see various options for the output format.
+Look for the AVI format and select it as the desired output format.
+- **Configure Video Settings:** Within the export settings, you can adjust video parameters such as resolution, frame rate, bitrate, and quality.
+Make sure to set these options according to your requirements.
+- **Choose Output Folder:** Specify the location on your computer where you want to save the converted AVI file.
+Select a destination folder by clicking on the browse button or typing in the desired path.
+- **Start the Conversion:** After configuring the export settings and output folder, click on the "Start" or "Export" button to begin the conversion process.
+PowerDirector will process the project and export it as an AVI file based on your specified settings.
+- **Wait for the Conversion:** The conversion time will depend on the size and complexity of your project.
+PowerDirector will provide a progress indicator, and once the conversion is complete, it will notify you.
+- **Locate the AVI File:** Once the conversion is finished, navigate to the output folder you specified earlier.
+You should find the converted AVI file there, ready for use.